By: Steve Zimmerman

 “Some problems are so complex that you have to be highly intelligent and well informed to be undecided about them,” said Laurence Peter.
 Sometimes nonprofit “impact” can feel like one of these complex issues.

 Nonprofit sustainability lies in making ongoing strategic decisions that account for both mission impact and financial viability.
-In Blue Avocado we’ve written about using the Matrix Map to visually illustrate how an organization’s programs work together to meet this dual bottom line.
-But coming to a shared understanding of “impact” is difficult, and assessing impact requires candid conversations that happen too rarely but can be very powerful.
+We’ve written about using the Matrix Map to illustrate how an organization’s programs work together to meet this dual bottom line.
+But coming to a shared understanding of “impact” is difficult, and program impact assessment requires candid conversations that happen too rarely but can be very powerful.

 To capture these different lenses, we suggest a blend of criteria to assess mission impact.
 Start with these two criteria that address the intention and the implementation of the program: